tianzem/Gitbook/basic-function/README.md

 ---
-description: All the basic functions.
+description: Basic Function includes all the basic functions in the tool.

 ---

 # Basic Function